traefik/traefik/docs/content/routing/services/index.md

               - address: "xx.xx.xx.xx:xx"
     ```

-#### ProxyProtocol
+#### PROXY Protocol

-Traefik supports [ProxyProtocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
+Traefik supports [PROXY Protocol](https://www.haproxy.org/download/2.0/doc/proxy-protocol.txt) version 1 and 2 on TCP Services.
 It can be enabled by setting `version` to "1" or "2".

 ??? example "A Service with Proxy Protocol v2 -- Using the [File Provider](../../providers/file.md)"